-Teeth whitening (or bleaching) is an safe, economical, and non-invasive way to brighten your smile.
+Teeth whitening is an safe, economical, and non-invasive way to brighten your smile.

-Bleaching or whitening is any process that makes teeth appear whiter.
-Whitening procedures work by lightening your natural tooth enamel.
-Having a beautiful white smile is one of the most common requests by patients, there are a number of ways to whiten your teeth.
-Please consult with your Dental Health Associates of Madison dentist about which method maybe best for you.
+Bleaching and whitening are different approaches to making your teeth appear whiter.
+While the terms are used interchangeably, they are technically different.
+Whitening works by using an abrasive material to remove the stain on the surfaces of natural teeth and fillings.
+You can see this claim on many toothpastes.
+Bleaching, on the other hand, reduces the pigments on the inside of natural teeth.
+This is done with a variety of products that contains hydrogen peroxide or carbamide peroxide.
+Having a beautiful white smile is one of the most common requests by patients and there are a number of ways to bleach your teeth.
+Please consult with your Dental Health Associates of Madison dentist about which method may be best for you.

 One of the most common methods for whitening teeth is the use of custom fitted bleaching trays.
 This procedure requires two appointments.
 At the first one, impressions (molds) will be made of your teeth.
 A thin, clear plastic tray is then fabricated and custom fitted for your teeth.
-At the second appointment, the trays are tried into your mouth and adjustments are made if necessary.
+At the second appointment, you’ll be asked to try on the trays to see how they fit and adjustments are made if necessary.
 A bleach solution is dispensed by your dentist for use in the trays.
-You may wear the trays twice a day for 30 minutes or longer up to a few weeks depending on the level of whitening desired and the amount of stain on the tooth.
+You may wear the trays daily for 30 minutes or longer up to a few weeks depending on the level of whitening desired and the amount of stain on the tooth.

 You can purchase over-the-counter bleaching systems from DHA.
 These products come in the form of strips that are applied to your teeth by pressing them into place with your fingers.
 The strips available for purchase at your dentists office have higher concentrations of bleach than is offered in similar store bought products.
 They should be used only as directed on the package.
-Results are not as predictable as with some of the above mentioned bleaching options but this method is very economical and offers an easy solution to brighten your smile.
+Results are not as predictable as with bleaching trays, but this method is very economical and offers an easy solution to brighten your smile.